mhearne-usgs/rtransfer/README.md

     rcfg
-    Enter the alias for a remote host to configure: mysystem Enter the domain name of the remote host: mysystem.com What is the home directory for mhearne on mysystem.com? /home/AD/myuser What is the name of the service account on mysystem.com? service Do you have more hosts to configure? y/[n] n
+    Enter the alias for a remote host to configure: mysystem Enter the domain name of the remote host: mysystem.com What is the home directory for user on mysystem.com? /home/AD/myuser What is the name of the service account on mysystem.com? service Do you have more hosts to configure? y/[n] n